roedie/ansible-acme-sh/README.md

 # You can disable this by setting it to False.
 acme_sh_list_domains: True

+# Set the default mode to use.
+This can be 'standalone' or 'DNS'.
+acme_sh_default_mode: 'DNS'

 # Do OCSP stapling by default
 acme_sh_default_ocsp: True